gitpod-io/retired-gatsby-website/src/docs/config-gitpod-file.md

 If the first two locations do not have a `.gitpod.yml` file for your project, Gitpod will compute one by analyzing your project and using good common defaults.

+<br><br>

-# Creating a Gitpod Config File
+# Generating Your Gitpod Config File

-Gitpod comes with a cli, that walks you through the initial creation of a `.gitpod.yml` file.
+Gitpod comes with a CLI that walks you through the initial creation of a `.gitpod.yml` file.
 Open a terminal and type
 ```sh
 gp init